chris-lovejoy/data-science-pipeline/README.md

 The purpose of this repository is to provide template code to support each stage of the 'standard' data science pipeline.

+(NOTE: This repository is a work-in-progress.
+I will be adding more template code over time as a by-product of different projects I am working on.)

 ## Stages of the pipeline